 However, what makes some noticeable differences are the new streamer’s processing power and its remote.
 The former improves its responsiveness — more in the performance section below –, and the latter makes navigating the interface a pleasant experience.

-Specifically, you now can use your voice to enter username and password, as well as other information, instead of fumbling around with the remote’s button around the on-screen keyboard.
+Specifically, you can now use your voice to enter username and password, as well as other information, instead of fumbling around with the remote’s button around the on-screen keyboard.

 Amazon Fire TV Stick 4K Max: Detail photos